This post has been sponsored by ©2019 Chobani, LLC . All thoughts and opinions are my own.

 For this recipe, we picked the freshest watermelon, cantaloupe, pineapple, peaches, black grapes, and blackberries.
 Look at all of the gorgeous colors.

 And let’s talk about the EASY and healthy homemade honey yogurt dressing made with Chobani Greek Yogurt.
 You can find it in the dairy section of your local Kroger.
-The smooth, creamy yogurt is packed with protein and low in fat—which makes it the perfect base for our fruit salad dressing.
+The smooth, creamy yogurt is packed with protein and low in fat—which makes it the perfect base for our dressing.

 Save $1.00 when you buy any five Chobani Single-Serve Yogurts with this exclusive digital coupon offer from Kroger until September 19th.